Presencial, Online, Streaming

 • Economic-Financial Analysis:

-• Analysis of the Balance Sheet, Profit and Loss Account and Notes to the Financial Statements.
+• Analysis of the Balance Sheet, the Profit and Loss Account and the Notes to the Financial Statements.

 • Main financial indicators.